Optimal bounds for approximate counting: Improved upper bound for approximate counting

-We will show that once we reach an epoch $k$ for $k$ large (corresponding to $X$ being equal to $X_0+k$), with high probability we will never advance to epoch $k+1$.
+We will show that once we reach an epoch $k$ for $k$ large (corresponding to $X=X_0+k$), with high probability we will never advance to epoch $k+1$.
 Indeed, the probability that we do advance is the probability that $Y$ increments at least $\eps \alpha_k T_{k-1}\pm O(1)$ times over the at most $N$ remaining calls to \textbf{Increment()} (see \cref{eqn:num-increments}).
-By a union bound over these at most $N$ remaining increments, the probability of this occurring is at most
+By a union bound over all $(\eps\alpha_kT_{k-1}+O(1))$-subsets of the remaining increments, the probability that this occurs is at most